Laura190/ImageAnalysisWorksheets/TrackingAndResultsManagement/TrackingAndResultsManagement.md

 ## 🎯 Tracking Accuracy

-Tracking algorithms will always give a result, so how do you know if it's accurate.
-The [accuracy of different TrackMate algorithms](https://imagej.net/plugins/trackmate/trackers/accuracy) for tracking different objects in different environments is discussed is the documentation.
-For the best results make sure the inter-particle distance is greater than the frame-to-frame movement.
-If not, try to increase resolution (more pixels) or decrease interval (more frames).
+Tracking algorithms will always give a result, so how do you know if it's accurate?
+The [accuracy of different TrackMate algorithms](https://imagej.net/plugins/trackmate/trackers/accuracy) for tracking different objects in different environments is discussed in the documentation.
+For the best results make sure the inter-particle distance is greater than the frame-to-frame movement or try to increase resolution (more pixels) or decrease interval (more frames).
 Look at your output carefully and make sure you're not getting 'jumps' where one particle is linked to another incorrectly.
 Unless you have problems with noise, blinking, focal shifts and similar, do not introduce gap closing as this may lead to false-linkages.
 The ```Simple LAP tracker``` does not include merge/spliting events, however TrackMate also has the more complex ```LAP Tracker``` which can handle merging and splitting events.
 TrackMate also has [other trackers](https://imagej.net/plugins/trackmate/trackers/index) available so you can choose the one most suitable for your system.

 Close all open Fiji windows before starting the next section.